United States party politics and the political status of Puerto Rico: Background

 The Puerto Rico Commonwealth Bill quickly followed suit, which paved the way for a Puerto Rican constitution, however this was met with fierce opposition from Puerto Rican nationalists, two of whom eventually tried to assassinate President Truman.
 A subsequent referendum in 1951 approved commonwealth status for Puerto Rico, and in 1952 a new constitution was formally adopted.

 The political status of Puerto Rico within the United States remained largely unchanged until 2006, when the Supreme Court rejected an appeal calling for a reform of the electoral status of Puerto Rico and its citizens' right to vote.
 In 2012, voters backed a non-binding referendum to become the 51st state of the United States, however no official developments have been made since.
 On December 15, 2022, the U.S. House of Representatives voted in favor of the Puerto Rico Status Act.
 The act sought to resolve Puerto Rico's status and its relationship to the United States through a binding plebiscite.
+In April 2023, Puerto Rico's Status Act, which seeks to resolve its territorial status and relationship with the United States through a binding plebiscite at the federal level, was reintroduced in the House by Democrats..

+In September 2023, Roger Wicker reintroduced legislation in the United States Congress on the territorial status of Puerto Rico. a two-round consultation process.
+The first vote is scheduled for August 4, 2024, where Puerto Ricans will have the choice between four alternatives: annexation to the United States, independence, sovereignty in free association, and a free state associated with the United States.